Rendering (computer graphics)

-Rendering can produce images of scenes or objects defined using coordinates in 3D space, seen from a particular viewpoint.
-Such 3D rendering uses knowledge and ideas from optics, the study of visual perception, mathematics, and software engineering, and it has applications such as video games, simulators, visual effects for films and television, design visualization, and medical diagnosis.
-Realistic 3D rendering requires modeling the propagation of light in an environment, e.g. by applying the rendering equation.
+Rendering produces images of scenes or objects defined using coordinates in 3D space, seen from a particular viewpoint.
+It uses knowledge and ideas from optics, the study of visual perception, mathematics, and software engineering, and it has applications such as video games, simulators, visual effects for films and television, design visualization, and medical diagnosis.
+Realistic rendering requires modeling the propagation of light in an environment, e.g. by applying the rendering equation.

 Real-time rendering uses high-performance rasterization algorithms that process a list of shapes and determine which pixels are covered by each shape.
 When more realism is required (e.g. for architectural visualization or visual effects) slower pixel-by-pixel algorithms such as ray tracing are used instead.
 (Ray tracing can also be used selectively during rasterized rendering to improve the realism of lighting and reflections.)
 A type of ray tracing called path tracing is currently the most common technique for photorealistic rendering.
 Path tracing is also popular for generating high-quality non-photorealistic images, such as frames for 3D animated films.
 Both rasterization and ray tracing can be sped up ("accelerated") by specially designed microprocessors called GPUs.

-Rasterization algorithms are also used to render images containing only 2D shapes such as polygons and text.
-Applications of this type of rendering include digital illustration, graphic design, 2D animation, desktop publishing and the display of user interfaces.
+Rasterization algorithms are also used to produce images containing only 2D shapes such as polygons and text.
+This type of rendering is sometimes called 2D rendering, and its applications include digital illustration, graphic design, 2D animation, desktop publishing and the display of user interfaces.

 Historically, rendering was called image synthesis but today this term is likely to mean AI image generation.
 The term "neural rendering" is sometimes used when a neural network is the primary means of generating an image but some degree of control over the output image is provided.
 Neural networks can also assist rendering without replacing traditional algorithms, e.g. by removing noise from path traced images.